System Requirements

 screen of tablets and smartphones is typically too small to display properly sized targets while leaving you

-enough distance in front of the screen to draw you gun.
+enough distance in front of the screen to draw you gun, but tablets are OK for small portable setups.

 What devices are supported?

-external screen or projector, smart TV’s, game console-s - basically device with a built-in web browser and
+external screen or projector, smart TV’s, game console-s - basically on any device with a built-in web

 a large enough screen.